trackerone/Pu-239/README.md

 ##### I am using Ubuntu 20.04 LTS, PHP 7.4, Percona MySQL 8.0, nginx 1.18.0 for developing this code.
 You may need to adjust the instructions below to fit you current server setup.

 ### Goals:
+### Goals (2020 vs. 2025 status)

-1. Update to PHP 7.4 - default settings
+1. ~~Update to PHP 7.4 - default settings~~
+   → We now target PHP 8.3 with PSR-12, strict_types, Rector, PHPStan, and CI/CD gates.
-2. Error free with MySQL 8.0 strict mode - default settings - Mostly Done
+2. Error free with MySQL 8.0 strict mode - default settings — Mostly done
+   → Legacy SQL is quarantined; active code uses prepared statements.
+Full sweep/tests remaining.
 3. Remove merged bootstrap
+   → Partially done: new DI-based bootstrap is in place; old merged patterns remain only in quarantine.
-4. Update jquery
+4. Update jQuery
+   → Being phased out, not just updated.
-5. Update all javascript files to remove jquery dependency
+5. ~~Update all JavaScript files to remove jQuery dependency~~
+   → We go further: **no jQuery at all**.
+New frontend uses modern JS with Vite/esbuild.
-6. Merge, minify and gzip css/js files to reduce size and requests(not as important if http2 is enabled)
+6. Merge, minify and gzip CSS/JS files to reduce size and requests (less important if HTTP/2 is enabled)
+   → Replaced by Vite/esbuild bundling with content hashing.
-7. Replace manual concat/gzip of css/js file with uglifyjs
+7. ~~Replace manual concat/gzip of CSS/JS with uglifyjs~~
+   → Surpassed by the Vite/esbuild pipeline (no manual concat).
-8. Optimize all images for web
+8. Optimize all images for the web
+   → Not implemented systematically yet (suggest: imagemin/Sharp + WebP/AVIF).
-9. Remove js from head and relocate to body - Mostly done
+9. Remove JS from `<head>` and relocate to body — Mostly done
+   → Using `defer` via bundler loader; a few older views to double-check.
 10. Remove Simple Captcha
+    → Not verified yet — recommended to remove.
-11. Fully responsive and mobile ready
+11. Fully responsive and mobile-ready
+    → Partially: new modules are responsive; older templates need a pass.
-12. Drag and Drop Image Upload
+12. Drag & Drop image upload
+    → Not (re)implemented yet.
-13. Allow use of unix sockets for all local server connections
+13. Allow use of UNIX sockets for all local server connections
+    → Supported via DSN in Aura/ExtendedPDO.
-14. Proper validation of user input - In progress
+14. Proper validation of user input — In progress
+    → CSRF TODOs marked; more forms still need validation.
-15. Replace mysql with PDO/FluentPDO - In progress
+15. ~~Replace mysql with PDO/FluentPDO — In progress~~
+    → Surpassed: migrated to **Aura/ExtendedPDO** with DI container, prepared statements, and CI gates blocking `mysqli`/`sql_query`/`sqlesc`.

 This is a fork of U-232 V4.
 PHP 7.3+ is required.